-- If a Scholar decides not to return to their studies, written notice of resignation must be given as soon as possible and in accordance with the required notice under the Terms & Conditions of the Carnegie PhD Scholarships. - 10.
-If a scholar does not return to their studies at the end of Maternity Leave, their PhD Scholarship will be terminated immediately unless there are extenuating circumstances. - 11.
-The Trust reserves the right to recoup the Maternity Allowance paid to a PhD Scholar if the latter decides not to return, or fails to return, to their studies at the end of Maternity Leave.
+- 9. If a Carnegie Scholar decides not to return to their studies, written notice of resignation must be given as soon as possible and in accordance with the required notice under the Terms & Conditions of the Carnegie PhD Scholarships. - 10.
+If a Carnegie Scholar does not return to their studies at the end of Maternity Leave, their PhD Scholarship will be terminated immediately unless there are extenuating circumstances. - 11.
+The Carnegie Trust reserves the right to recoup the Maternity Allowance paid to a PhD Scholar if the latter decides not to return, or fails to return, to their studies at the end of Maternity Leave.